Quantisan/docker-clojure/README.md

 they receive security updates, version bumps, etc. We recommend that you cease using them until / unless official upstream support resumes.

+### `clojure:slim-buster`

+These images are based on the Debian buster distribution but have fewer packages installed and are thus much smaller than the `stretch` or `buster` images.
+Their use is recommended.

 ## Examples

 ### Interactive Shell